Ebejay95/aliasesandstuff/README.md

 -----------------------------
 Then add a second URL to the same remote, which should also be used when pushing: (ATTENTION! - the actual origin has to be added here again - strange, but that's how it is)
 One more word about the origin names: It's best to just use the default (origin) for vogshere and a constant, different identifier for your github.
 Then you can simplify the pull push commands into general aliases
+BE CAREFULL WITH GITHUB SETTING MAIN NOT MASTER BRANCH!!!

 ````
 git remote add [github-origin] [github-url]